 The Public Policy program is designed to provide analytic skills and substantive knowledge to help students ask questions, determine the dimensions of societal problems and evaluate alternative solutions to resolve multifaceted policy issues.
 The study of Public Policy is available to students as a Joint Major, where the Public Policy Core forms one component and at least eight additional courses, determined by an existing academic department that offers its own major, form the balance of the program.
-Pre-approved Joint Major programs are currently available with Business, Organizations, and Society; Economics; Sociology; Government; and Earth and Environment.
-Students wishing to combine Public Policy in a Joint Major with another existing major should first contact the department of Public Policy chairperson to determine the feasibility of the proposed Joint Major program and the appropriate course requirements.
+Pre-approved Joint Major programs are currently available with Business, Organizations, and Society; Economics; Sociology; Government; and Environmental Studies.
+Students wishing to combine Public Policy in a Joint Major with another existing major should first contact the Public Policy chairperson to determine the feasibility of the proposed Joint Major program and the appropriate course requirements.
 The usual rules for Joint Majors apply in the case of all Public Policy majors.

 Students with a Joint Major in Public Policy may study abroad in a direct exchange program with the University of Glasgow.
 Public Policy students have studied abroad or off-campus in the following programs in recent years: Institute for the International Education of Students (European Union), Freiburg, Germany; School for International Training (SIT) Study Abroad in Argentina, South Africa and Viet Nam; Syracuse University, Madrid, Spain; Danish Institute for Study Abroad, Copenhagen, Denmark; School for Field Studies, Bhutan; Washington Semester Program, American University, Washington, D.C.
 The participating departments will work with Joint Major candidates to identify internships in the public and private sectors that will enhance their educational experiences through on-site learning opportunities.
 During the last few years, Public Policy students have successfully interned in local government, at departments of health in Philadelphia and Connecticut and at the U.S. Environmental Protection Agency in Washington, D.C. and Philadelphia, Pa.

 PUBLIC POLICY CORE (PPC): EIGHT courses